SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 ## Protocol Composition and State Management

-### Atomicity Requirements
+### State Management Requirements

 Before they make a spend request or an issue request, the client MUST store their private state (the nullifier, the blinding factor, and the new balance) durably.

-In a deployment, the spend and refund operations MUST be treated as an atomic transaction.
+For the issuer, the spend and refund operations MUST be treated as an atomic transaction.
 However, even more is required.
 If a nullifier associated with a given spend is persisted to the database, clients MUST be able to access the associated refund.
 If they cannot access this, then they can lose access to the